 This journal is like the ones above but actually very different.
 It’s a dot-based journal which doesn’t have lines – only grids of dots.
 Bullet journaling is HUGE among women today, partly because of its artsy slant and customizability.
 I think tweens and teens would get into it just as much if they had the opportunity.
 This is the journal I use for my bujo, and it is the second one I’ve had of the same brand from the same maker.
 I love this journal so much.
 If you get this, spring for some premium colored pencils, a sharpener, a mini ruler, and a couple of nice pens to get her started.

 Harry Potter is, and perhaps will always be, hugely popular among tween girls.
 If yours is also part of team HP, you should check out my Harry Potter Amazon page – there are well over 150 additional Harry Potter themed gifts over there.
-(The items above are a time turner necklace, a HP earring set, and a set of illustrated HP novels.
-I don’t personally have the illustrated books yet, but everything I have heard about them says they are amazing, and they are on my list of possible gifts for Grace this year.)
+The items above are a time turner necklace, a HP earring set, a set of illustrated HP novels, and a replica of the Elder Wand from the movies.

 All the above are heat-sensitive, color-changing mugs, so when you pour something hot into them, the design appears.
 I think they’re really neat, and I think Grace would really like one (especially the Harry Potter ones above).
 Even Allie gets excited about heat-sensitive mugs.
 And actually, so do I, come to that.

 Stick Together kits – These mosaic kits are very large and very cool.
 Basically, you get a poster board sized template, and you stick 4,000 small square stickers to it.
 For my girls, I removed the completed picture so that it would be a surprise when they assemble.
 I am excited about these kits because they will take a very long time to put together, and they are something that I can do together with my daughter for an easy and fun, screen-free, low key time together.